peterhinch/micropython-font-to-py/FONT_TO_PY.md

 By default the ASCII character set (ordinal values 32 to 126 inclusive) is supported.
 Command line arguments can modify this range as required, if necessary to include extended ASCII characters up to 255.
+Alternatively non English or non-contiguous character sets may be defined.

 Further arguments ensure that the byte contents and layout are correct for the target display hardware.
 Their usage should be specified in the documentation